 If My Ex Spouse and I Share Physical Custody of Our Children, Do I Still Have to Pay Child Support?

-We are often asked, “If my ex-spouse and I share physical custody of our children, do I still have to pay child support?”
-The short answer is yes, there is often child support when parents share custody of their kids.
+People often ask us, “If my ex-spouse and I share physical custody of our children, do I still have to pay child support?”
+The short answer is yes.
+One parent will often pay child support even when parents share custody of their kids.
 Read on to learn more — and for the exceptions.

 Connecticut Child Support Guidelines

 In “How Is Child Support Calculated in Connecticut?” we learned that the Connecticut Child Support Guidelines assume one parent is the custodial parent.
 Many Connecticut families have a parenting plan where both parents share physical custody, and there is often still child support even when parents share custody.

 This is because Connecticut uses an “income shares model” for child support, which presumes that a child should receive the same proportion of parental income as he or she would have received if the parents lived together.
 So, even when a child spends substantial time at both parents’ homes, Connecticut presumes that child support calculated under the Connecticut Child Support Guidelines is the correct amount for the court to order.